 That a credible, supportable appraisal report was communicated.

 Regulations regarding licensing and certification of Real Estate Appraisers vary from state to state.
-However, licensing and certification is most often associated with many hours of coursework, tests and practical experience.
+However, licensing and certification is most often associated with many hours of coursework, school and state tests, and practical experience.
 Once an appraiser is licensed, he or she is required to take continuing education courses in order to keep the license current.

+The client.
+The client is whomever initiates the appraisal service.
 Typically, appraisers are employed by lenders to estimate the value of real estate involved in a loan transaction.
-Appraisers also provide opinions in litigation cases, tax matters and investment decisions.
+Appraisers also provide services in litigation cases, tax matters, probate, estate, PMI removal, divorce, asset division, and investment decisions.

 Gathering data is one of the primary roles of an appraiser.
 Data can be divided into Specific and General.
 Specific data is gathered from the home itself.
 Location, condition, amenities, size and other specific data are gathered by the appraiser during an inspection.